akeldama0435/musicbrainz/README.md

 Creates a button on a CDJapan release page to pre-fill submission for a new release.
 The script adds a button next to the artist name in the release page to find (tries to guess) the MusicBrainz artist page.

+## Harmony Button
+Creates a button on a MusicBrainz digital release page to open up Harmony.

 ## Scroll to Bottom Button
 Good to use when importing many recording streaming links to reduce scrolling.
 This press lands you on the bottom to submit edits.